 - Evaluation for other allergic conditions, including eczema (atopic dermatitis), allergic rhinitis and asthma

 - Development and maintenance of a treatment plan

-- is given incremental doses of food are introduced to monitor tolerance
+- Introduce incremental doses of food to monitor tolerance

-- receives nutritional evaluations and consultations with a registered dietician
+- Review nutritional evaluations and consultations with a registered dietitian

-- is evaluated for other allergic conditions including eczema and asthma
+- Test for other allergic conditions including eczema and asthma

-- develops and maintains treatment plans with center providers
+- Develop and maintain treatment plans with providers

 As a result of its close affiliation with UT Southwestern Medical Center at Dallas, Children’s Food Allergy Center is home to groundbreaking basic science and clinical research in food allergy.